 .2 Ensure all update text information relevant to the new condition and to the source of the update, as entered by the Mariner, is recorded by the system for display on demand.

-Indications and Alarms.
-The ECDIS should be capable of sensing indications and alarms related to non-integrated (manual) updates, just as it does for integrated updates.
+Indications and Alerts.
+The ECDIS should be capable of sensing indications and alerts related to non-integrated (manual) updates, just as it does for integrated updates.

 Presentation.
-Manual updates shall be displayed as described in this Annex, clause C-9.7.
+Manual updates must be displayed as described in this Annex, clause C-9.7.

 Text.
 It should be possible to enter text into the ECDIS.